- Treatment Options

 A. We know from clinical trials that lower doses may continue to work and that it may be recommended to lower the dose once the desired response is achieved.
 For people who experience side effects on any TKI, there are choices—including a brief period off the drug, a dose reduction (either temporarily or for the long term), or a change in therapy.
 All of this needs to be carefully done under a doctor’s care.

 Q. I’m feeling so tired all the time, but I’m not sure if it’s because of the CML drug I’m taking or some other reason.
 What should I do?

-A. You bring up a good point: some symptoms may not be related to the drug, which is why it is so important to understand the cause of your fatigue.
-In some cases, it may be anemia due to a low red blood cell count or an infection, for example.
-So you need to discuss your symptoms with your doctor or nurse.
-They can treat the underlying cause with medication.
+A. It is very important to understand the cause of your fatigue.
+For example, it may be anemia due to a low red blood cell count or an infection.
+Discuss your symptoms with your doctor or nurse; they can address the underlying cause.
 Once the cause of your symptoms has been treated, there are a number of things you can do to prevent or reduce fatigue.
-Follow the tips listed on page 7 and consider using “complementary” techniques such as yoga, meditation, guided imagery or tai chi.
+Follow the tips listed in this guide and consider using complementary techniques such as yoga, meditation, guided imagery or tai chi.
 All of these methods encourage deep breathing.
 Oxygen helps the brain and body function better.

 Q. I’m taking a proton pump inhibitor for GERD.
 Could this reduce the effectiveness of the TKI I am taking?